winterofhell/fedora-42-optimizations/README.md

 ### 3. SELinux Configuration (Optional)

 ⚠️ **Security Warning:** Disabling SELinux reduces system security but also makes ur system a little faster.
 Only proceed if you understand the implications.
+(Personally, I don't care about SELinux and i always disable it.)

 **Temporary disable (until reboot):**